xalkan00/Digital-electronics-1/Labs/05-counter/README.md

 end Behavioral;
 ```
-### 3.2 (Hand-drawn) sketch of the top layer including both counters, ie a 4-bit bidirectional counter from Part 4 and a 16-bit counter with a different time base from Part Experiments on your own.
+### 3.2 Image of the top layer including both counters, ie a 4-bit bidirectional counter from Part 4 and a 16-bit counter with a 10 ms time base from Part Experiments on your own.
+The image can be drawn on a computer or by hand.